cjjohnson/An-Olivia-Twist/README.md

 20/03/2014 - Changed Google hosted banner links to reflect latest design.

 23/03/2014 - Added content to homepage.
 Made some minor parameter edits.
 Embedded test video.

+24/03/2014 - Tested and used blog.
+Works great!

 ***PROPOSED CHANGES***
 ======================
-**1.** Change background colour (on edges) to black, or a dark abstract background.
+[ ] **1.** Change background on sides to dark abstract image.

-**2.** Import and assign fonts.
+[ ] **2.** Import and assign fonts.

   **a. - HTML for page header**